Carrie Chapman Catt: Role during the world wars

 In 1933, in response to Adolf Hitler's rise to power, Catt organized the Protest Committee of Non-Jewish Women Against the Persecution of Jews in Germany.
 The group sent a letter of protest to Hitler in August 1933 signed by 9,000 non-Jewish American women.
 It decried acts of violence and restrictive laws against German Jews.
 Catt pressured the U.S. government to ease immigration laws so that Jews could more easily take refuge in America.
 For her efforts, she became the first woman to receive the American Hebrew Medal.
 In 1938, Catt was a charter member of the Provisional Council Against Anti-Semitism, to protest acts of anti-Semitism in the United States in light of the persecution of Jews in Germany.

-Women’s advocates abroad were aware of her reputation – in 1938 she was asked to sign an affidavit in support of leading Hungarian feminists Eugénia Meller and Sarolta Steinberger's request to emigrate to the USA.
-Catt had donated money to a fund that supported the Hungarian Feminist Association financially.
+Women's advocates abroad were aware of her reputation – in 1938 she was asked to sign an affidavit in support of leading Hungarian feminists Eugénia Meller and Sarolta Steinberger's request to emigrate to the U.S. Catt had donated money to a fund that supported the Hungarian Feminist Association financially.
 She declined the affidavit request, noting that was she was old, had taken much responsibility on behalf of friends and associates, and the affidavit would be held against her estate after her death.

 The last event she helped organize was the Women's Centennial Congress in New York in 1940, a celebration of the feminist movement in the United States.